 Judah Maccabee didn't fight so you could just go to Santorini.

-We have attended and practically slept through so manyservices wondering, not why we are losing so many Jews, but why we aren’t losing more.
-C’mon, !
+We have attended and practically slept through so many Bar/Bat Mitzvah services wondering, not why we are losing so many Jews, but why we aren’t losing more.
+C’mon,!
 We are counting on you, and many of you are failing us.
 Be creative, be humorous, and be spiritual.
 Did you hear about the evangelical church in Corpus Christi where they gave away cars, bikes and televisions to people just for coming to Easter services?
 Bet you rolled your eyes.
 We did, too — until we watched the service on YouTube.
 It was fun, invigorating, inspiring!
 No more eye rolling!

 You don't have to agree with everything.

-There are millions of non-Jews giving to the United Way, cancer research and Duke University.
+There are millions of non-Jews giving money to Save the Whales and other causes.
 While a basic Jewish value is to improve the world, it would be nice if Jews could improve the Jewish world, too.
 More than 80% of Jewish philanthropy goes to non-Jewish causes, which is slowly but surely making Jewish philanthropic institutions disappear.
 We are the only ones who will support our own.
 By the way, we can teach this commandment early.
-Many children ask guests to donate to their chosenproject in lieu of gifts.
+Many children ask guests to donate to their chosen Bar/Bat Mitzvah project in lieu of gifts.
 Since this is a Jewish child celebrating a Jewish lifecycle event, we say choose a Jewish organization; raising money for the Red Cross or cutting their hair for Locks of Love is not exactly taking care of our own.